NeuralNexusDev/-ServerStatsTrackerPlugin-/README.md

-# ExpNetStats
+# ServerStatsTracker Plugin

-A repo that holds all the different versions of the ExpNetStats analysis tool
+A Minecraft plugin that tracks server statistics and uploads them to a web server.